 Both visas are for young people aged between 18 and 30.
-The fee at time of writing for a working holiday/work and holiday visa application was $270.
 The eligible countries under the 462 visa are: Argentina, Bangladesh, Chile, Indonesia, Iran, Malaysia, Thailand, Turkey, and the USA.
 The 417 visa is for people from Belgium, Canada, Republic of Cyprus, Denmark, Estonia, Finland, France, Germany, Hong Kong, Republic of Ireland, Italy, Japan, Republic of Korea, Malta, Netherlands, Norway, Sweden, Taiwan, and the United Kingdom.

 The 417 visa has consistent requirements.
 It is for a period of up to 12 months, where the primary purpose is a holiday, and employment is for supplementing the holiday income.
 There is a non-refundable charge associated with the visa application.
 Under this visa, a visa holder can leave and re-enter Australia any number of times and study for up to four months while the visa is valid.

 The 462 visa has different application requirements for each of the different countries.
 There are a limited number of visas available to most countries in this Subclass.
 The purpose of the visa is the same as the 417 in that it was for a period of 12 months, there is a non-refundable visa application fee, and the visa holder can study for up to four months, and leave and re-enter Australia any number of times while the visa is valid.